 Description of Jamun Tree

-Climate and Soil for Jamun Tree
+Favourable Conditions for growing Jamun Tree

 The Jamun trees are grown on a wide range of soils-calcareous, saline sodic soils and marshy areas.
 Deep loam and well-drained soils are, however, beneficial.
 It does not require very heavy and light sandy soils.